Our organizations and the people in them are more alike than different.

 Does YOUR organization “Choose to Include”?
 Are you doing everything possible to recruit and support a truly diverse workforce?
 Special Olympics Illinois works closely with corporate ERGs, BRGs, and Affinity Groups throughout the state to elevate cultural competency, promote diversity and inclusion in the workplace, and serve as a resource.

 A variety of programs to educate and motivate are available to your company and its employees.
-For more information, contact Valerie Day at email@example.com
+For more information, contact Amanda Spies at email@example.com

 Powerful, Inspirational Speakers